FreeshardBase/documentation/docs/events.md

 ---

 !!! warning "Upcoming Feature"
-    This feature is not yet implemented.
+    Events are not yet implemented.
-    You cannot use it yet and its implementation - when completed - might differ from this description.
+    You cannot use them yet and their implementation - when completed - might differ from this description.